Moto E (2020)

 The Moto E (2020) is an Android smartphone part of the low-end Moto E family of Android smart phones developed by Motorola Mobility.
 It was presented on June 5, 2020 together with Moto G Fast.

 Design

-The screen is made of glass.
-The case is made of plastic.
+The front is made of glass, while the back and frame are made of plastic.

 Below are the micro USB connector, speaker, and microphone.
 At the top are the second microphone and 3.5 mm audio jack.
 On the left side, there is a slot for 1 SIM card and a microSD memory card up to 512 GB.
 On the right side, there are volume buttons and a smartphone lock button.
 The fingerprint scanner is located on the back panel.

 The only available color is Midnight Blue.

+Specifications

+Hardware

+The Moto E (2020) is powered by the Qualcomm Snapdragon 632 SoC.
+The device was sold with 2 GB RAM and 32 GB of internal storage which can be expanded via a microSD card.